Umag: Settlements

+Language

+Although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Umag itself does.
+Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.

 History

 Umag was mentioned for the first time in the 7th century by an anonymous citizen from Ravenna, but it already existed in Roman times.
 Proof of this is found in the numerous remains of Roman villas, the so-called villa rustica uncovered all along the coast.
 The town's history is closely linked to the settlement of Sipar, whose ruins can be found on a narrow cape four kilometres north of Umag.
 In the 9th century, the fortified settlement of Sipar was devastated by invaders, the Neretva pirates.
 However, after this unfortunate incident Umag grew in significance thanks also to its location, a small islet separated from the mainland by a narrow channel.
 It was actually this location that safeguarded the settlement from the continuous invasions down through the centuries.
 The Roman period of relative prosperity was interspersed with one of insecurity caused primarily by frequent invasions, outbreaks of plague, cholera, and malaria.
 The number of its inhabitants declined rapidly.
 Umag became part of the reigns of Odoacer, Theodoric, and was also ruled by the Langobards.

 From the 6th to the 8th centuries it fell under Byzantine dominion, followed by the rule of the Lombards in 751 and Francs in 774.
 The subsequent period was marked by insecurity and frequent changes of government ranging from the Patriarchs of Grado and Aquileia to the Bishops of Trieste.
 However, the increasingly powerful Venetian Republic imposed its rule over Istria, forcing Umag and other western Istrian towns to swear loyalty to Venice.
 In fact, in 1269, the Commune of Umag swore loyalty to Venice which from that time on 1797 was to appoint governors of Umag from among its nobility.
 This period was by no means a peaceful one.